E-Trojans: Ransomware, Tracking, DoS, and Data Leaks on Battery-powered Embedded Systems: Evaluation

-Our \texttt{payload-patcher.py} script offers an interactive shell to craft malicious BCTRL firmware.
-The user must select one of our \attacks\ attacks and a supported e-scooter model (i.e., M365, Pro1, Essential, Pro2, and ES3).
-Then, we connect to the victim's e-scooter, gain authorized access (i.e., through malicious pairing or session downgrade) and perform a rogue BCTRL firmware update.

-We tested proximity-based attacks on a Dell Inspiron 15 3000 running a Linux-based OS, setting up the attacks from the BLE range.
-We tested remote attacks on a Realme GT (Android 13) and a OnePlus 3 (Android 9), performing the attack setup remotely from the \emph{ScooterToolkit} Android app installed on the victim's smartphone.
+We connected to the victim's e-scooter and gained authorized access (e.g., via malicious pairing or session downgrade).
+Next, we performed a rogue firmware update from proximity (within the e-scooter's BLE range) or remotely, through a malicious app installed on the victim's smartphone.
+We gained authorized access.
+In the proximity attack scenario, we utilized the \texttt{payload-patcher.py} script from a Dell Inspiron 15 3000 running a Linux-based OS.
+In the remote scenario, we used a Realme GT (Android 13) and a OnePlus 3 (Android 9), running the malicious \emph{ScooterToolkit} Android app.
+Both the script and the app can be found in our toolkit.
+We then set up each attack differently.

-Regarding \aubra, we monitored the voltage and stopped the experiment upon reaching critical undervoltage (for safety reasons) or after ten hours.
+\textbf{\aobda\ Setup}.
+To induce overvoltage, we connected two 30V power supplies in series and set them up to output 50V (i.e., above the 4.7V maximum overvoltage threshold).
+We monitored the voltage, temperature, and other battery parameters directly from the BMON by using our dynamic debugging setup.
+We planned to stop the experiment when a cell reached either 50V or 80°C, to guarantee our safety (see Section~\ref{subsec:safety}).

+\textbf{\aubra\ Setup}.
+We configured \aubra\ to activate when the e-scooter battery is charging at 5\% or lower.
+We then discharged the battery to that level and connected the e-scooter to a charger, simulating a user who recharges their device overnight.
+Using our dynamic debugging setup, we observed and timed the battery dropping from 5\% charge to 0\% (3.6V), and going beyond the minimum undervoltage threshold (below 1.58V).
+Since we wanted to assess how much permanent damage could be dealt, we maintained the battery in an undervolted state while monitoring parameters such as voltage, current, and temperature.

+\textbf{\autia\ Setup}.
+We deployed BLE sniffers in four separate locations inside a private parking lot owned by our institution.
+These e-scooters traveled on a predetermined route along the four locations, while the sniffers logged their passing and the live data leaked by their BLE advertisements.
+The logs were then fed to a tracking system, updating the users' movements in real-time, and processed by scripts that attempted to de-anonymize them, based on where and for how long the users stopped during the current trip.

+\textbf{\adesa\ Setup}.
+For each DES attack, we measured the time-to-failure and effect on user safety by observing their behaviour after the attack was triggered.
+We tested DES8 on a mild downward slope while wearing protective equipment to mitigate fall injuries.

+\textbf{\aphla\ Setup}.
 We tested the feasibility of retrieving the six-digit e-scooter password when deploying \aphla.
 We considered the seven most common six-digit patterns~\cite{insecure-pins} and randomly generated seventy Xiaomi-compliant passwords (ten for each pattern).
-Then, we implemented a rainbow table~\cite{rainbow} and populated it with 3 million randomly generated Xiaomi-compliant passwords, simulating the most basic attacker setup.
+Then, we implemented a rainbow table~\cite{rainbow} and populated it with 3 million randomly generated Xiaomi-compliant passwords, simulating a basic attacker setup.